 - Area: 711 square miles

 With just four towns within its borders, Blaine County is undoubtedly rural.
-As of 2010, only 478 people lived in the whole county.
+As of 2010, it was the second-least populated county in Nebraska.

 - Population density: 65.60 people / 100 square miles

 - Population: 1,734

 - Area: 2,643 square miles